 1. Community College.
 Most community colleges assume that a certain percentage of their population will apply without a high school diploma, and they plan accordingly.
 They often have programs specifically designed to help people who show potential succeed without the diploma.
 Since more and more community colleges are beginning to create online programs, many new options are opened up for distance learners.
 Check with your local schools to see what programs they offer, or search online to find a program that suits you best.

 2. GED.
 Some colleges will allow students to enroll with a GED.
 Designed to be a high school equivalency test, the GED proves that passing students are comparable with the current graduating class of seniors.
+You can even find free GED preparation courses online.

 3. Non-traditional student status.
 Students who have been out of high school for a long time may qualify for “non-traditional” student status.
 This means that the student has been outside of school for an extended period of time and is older than the average enrollee.
 Almost all online and traditional colleges have an organization dedicated to helping these students find success.
 You may be able to bypass traditional requirements (such as the high school diploma) by proving you have relevant life experience and demonstrated maturity.